f15gdsy/TexturePackerImporter/readme.txt

 		Assets/MySprite/MySprite.png

-The TexturePivotParser is added by Yifeng, contact: f15gdsy@gmail.com It's convenient when you need to set some (or all) of the frames in your sprite sheet a different pivot point, as TexturePacker doesn't provide that.

 TexturePivotParser:
 	Create a text file in json format containing the pivot data for the frames (name does not matter).